 Due to the short-term nature of these receivables, their carrying amount is approximate to their fair value.

 8. Inventories

 Inventories are valued at the lower of cost and net realisable value.
-The cost incurred in bringing inventories to their present location and condition is assigned on the following basis:
+The cost incurred in bringing inventories to their present location and condition is assigned on a weighted average cost basis for liquid fuels and consumables.